Art Department - WINTER 2026 - Digital Art - Ronaldo Kiel

 The final version of all projects for this course should be rendered at HD 540 (960x540) resolution.

 Sound effects or audio tracks are not required for any of the projects in this course.
-But as you know, sound is in many cases, the element that brings your animation to life.
-Consider using sounds in your projects.
+However, as you’re aware, sound is often a key element.
+So, consider incorporating sounds into your projects.